ferilab/training_income_causal_inference/.ipynb_checkpoints/README-checkpoint.md

 re78 = Real earnings in 1978 (post-treatment): The outcome variable.
 It measures how much a person earned after the job training, used to assess the program’s effect.

 # Package content
-This package includes a nootbook (in dev folder), the dataset in data folder, and the callable python code in src folder.
+This package includes a nootbok (in dev folder), the dataset in data folder, and the callable python code in src folder.